 Yes.
 Each funding round is separate.
-Applicants who are successful in Funding Round One, and those who don't apply or who are unsuccessful in the first round, will be able to apply in future potential rounds, subject to their eligibility.
+Applicants who are successful in the First Funding Round, and those who don't apply or who are unsuccessful in the first round, will be able to apply in future potential rounds, subject to their eligibility.